-The better prepared you are, the less likely it is that your child will spend all holidays lounging around the house watching TV, playing on their Ipad or complaining they’re “bored”.
+The better prepared you are, the less likely it is that your child will spend all holidays lounging around the house, watching TV and playing on their Ipad.

-Every year more studies show that childhood overweight and obesity problems continue to grow and once they develop a habit of spending all their spare time on the couch instead of being active, it can often stay with them through adulthood as well.
+Every year more studies show that childhood overweight and obesity problems continue to grow.
+Furthermore, once they develop a habit of spending all their spare time on the couch instead of being active, it can often stay with them through adulthood as well.

 But not to worry.